Vincent-Mattana/Decoder/project-context.md

    - CSS variables for dynamic spacing
    - Mobile-specific optimizations
    - Element positions adjust proportionally on smaller screens
+   - Runic symbol font size is reduced on smaller screens to prevent overlap with other elements.

 ## User Flow